-Sarah Woods serves as Associate Vice President of Collections for El Pomar Foundation, overseeing collections management, research, and exhibit development at El Pomar’s three historic properties – Penrose Heritage Museum, Will Rogers Shrine of the Sun, and Penrose House.
-Sarah serves as the senior staff member for
+Sarah Woods serves as Vice President of Collections for El Pomar Foundation, overseeing collections management, research, and exhibit development at El Pomar’s three historic properties – Penrose Heritage Museum, Will Rogers Shrine of the Sun, and Penrose House.
+Sarah serves as the staff member for the Northwest Regional Council and leads the Awards for Excellence program.

 Sarah graduated from Santa Fe University of Art & Design with a Bachelor of Arts in Creative Writing.
 She earned a Master of Library Science, Specialization in Archives and Records Management from Indiana University.
 Sarah’s interest in organizations with deep rooted history led to graduate internships with NASA and the United States Olympic and Paralympic Committee prior to joining El Pomar Foundation in 2018.